Vajram-And-RaviVajram-And-Ravi

 • Differences: There were differences in strategies, ideologies, and priorities that led to fragmentation and weakened the overall effectiveness of the movements.
 For example, there were differences regarding the boycott of legislative councils.
 Some leaders, such as C.R.
 Das, were unwilling to include a council boycott.

-Non-Cooperation Movement PYQs
+Non-Cooperation Movement UPSC PYQs

-Q) Bring out the constructive programmes of Mahatma Gandhi during the Non-Cooperation Movement and Civil Disobedience Movement.
+Question 1: Bring out the constructive programmes of Mahatma Gandhi during the Non-Cooperation Movement and Civil Disobedience Movement.
 (UPSC Mains 2021)

-Q) Since the decade of the 1920s, the national movement acquired various ideological strands and thereby expanded its social base.
+Question 2: Since the decade of the 1920s, the national movement acquired various ideological strands and thereby expanded its social base.
 Discuss.
 (UPSC Mains 2020)

-Q) Many voices had strengthened and enriched the nationalist movement during the Gandhian phase.
+Question 3: Many voices had strengthened and enriched the nationalist movement during the Gandhian phase.
 Elaborate (UPSC Mains 2019)

 Non-Cooperation Movement FAQs

-What was the Non-Cooperation Movement, and how was it related to the Khilafat Movement?
+Q.1 What was the Non-Cooperation Movement?